 One of my (Jim’s) mentors once taught me, “Anger is like dynamite.
 Used carelessly, it can cause a lot of unwanted damage, but under God’s guidance, it can be powerfully helpful.”

 Whether your child’s anger is expressed directly or indirectly or it’s suppressed, your job is to teach your child a constructive way of expressing anger.

 Check where you and your child are on the anger spectrum

 Here’s a graphic that depicts the spectrum of possibilities for expressing anger.

-Children (and grown-ups) learn first to be assertive and then gradually learn to be restorative.
-And here’s where we find a big problem when it comes to teaching kids about anger.
+So, how does this process happen?
+Children (and adults) must learn first to be assertive and then gradually learn to be restorative with their anger.

 Where children start on the anger spectrum

 As mentioned, kids’ first expressions of anger are almost always aggressive, with some form of fighting or tantrum.
 Their response to the big angry feelings inside of them falls somewhere in the middle of the spectrum.
 And it’s almost always ugly and unrefined.